You are now in the main content area

 Fashion Industry

 This module allows students to experience the world of fashion through theory, research and practice.
-Fashion at Ryerson nurtures students to systemically transform the Canadian and global fashion system by advancing the principles of inclusion, decolonization and sustainability.
+Fashion at TMU nurtures students to systemically transform the Canadian and global fashion system by advancing the principles of inclusion, decolonization and sustainability.
 Students can formulate this module to be more creative, theory and research-based, or managerial in scope by selecting from a variety of topic areas including fashion culture and history, fashion industries and leadership, events and curation, etc.

 School of Professional Communication